indico/indico/doc/guides/UserGuide/Meetings.rst

 *Access Control* When the meeting is public, anyone can view the meeting including the details, timetable, material, etc. When the meeting is private, only those in the access list, meeting managers, and administrators can view the meeting.
+When it is inheriting, its access protection will be the same as its parent category.
+Changing the access protection of the parent category will change the access protection of the meeting (see :ref:`access_control`)

 |image120|